dupgit/cloud-image-download/docs/architecture.md

   is or isn't already in the database.
 To be able to build a list of images to be downloaded from a list of potential images,
-- When a downloaded image has been successfully verified (with its checksum) the image name and its date is saved into the database.
-  The checksum verification is left to the checksum verifier module
+- When a downloaded image has been successfully verified (with its checksum) the image name with its date and checksum is saved into the database.
+The checksum verification is left to the checksum verifier module.

 #### Website qualifier